miziomon/awesome-wordpress/README.md

 ## Core
 * [WordPress on GitHub](https://github.com/WordPress/WordPress) - WordPress, Git-ified.
 Synced via SVN every 15 minutes, including branches and tags!
+* [WordPress Coding Standards](https://make.wordpress.org/core/handbook/coding-standards/) - The purpose of the WordPress Coding Standards is to create a baseline for collaboration and review within various aspects of the WordPress open source project and community, from core code to themes to plugins.
+* [The Customizer API](https://developer.wordpress.org/themes/advanced-topics/customizer-api/) - The Customizer is a framework for live-previewing any change to WordPress.
+It provides a simple and consistent interface for users to customize various aspects of their theme and their site, from colors and layouts to widgets, menus, and more.
+Themes and plugins alike can add custom options to the Customizer.
+The Customizer is the canonical way to add options to your theme.
+* [Automated Testing](https://make.wordpress.org/core/handbook/automated-testing/) - This is an overview of running and writing tests for WordPress.
+Automated testing is running test cases where manual intervention is not required to run each one.
+This is usually in the form of writing test suites which have multiple test cases and a library and command line tool that runs the test suite or suites.
+The test suite execution is usually manual, from the developer choosing which suites on the command line to run, but this isn’t required.
+The process could be automated and looked over from time to time to ensure that when the code changed, no problems were introduced.

 ## Themes